The 2017-18 application process will begin in May. We’ll post positions on jobs.gc.ca from May 4 to May 5, 2017.

 - World Skills Employment Centre (for Ottawa residents)

-- Service Integration Travail Outaouais (SITO) (for Gatineau residents) (In French only)
+- Service Integration Travail Outaouais (SITO) (for Gatineau residents) (Services are offered in French only)

-- Organizations that are members of Consortium of Agencies Serving Internationally Trained Persons (CASIP)
+- Members organizations of Consortium of Agencies Serving Internationally Trained Persons (CASIP)

 - ACCES Employment Services